GTBitsOfGood/Healing4Heroes/README.md

 }
 ```
 - **API Wrapper**:
-The API wrapper is a wrapper around the traditional Next.js API handlers that handles things like CORS, user authentication, and role checking.
+The API wrapper is a wrapper around the traditional Next.js API handlers and the API wrapper abstracts things like CORS, user authentication, and role checking.
 It acts as a middleware between the API request and the handler.
-You can read through the API wrapper in `backend/server/utils/APIWrapper.ts` if you would like to learn more.
+If you would like to learn more, you can read through the API wrapper in `backend/server/utils/APIWrapper.ts`.
 The API wrapper is used in the API endpoints in `backend/src/pages/api`.
 Here we are able to set a configuration dictionary and which has the different types of requests that we can make to that certain endpoint (note: the file paths correspond to API paths --> so `backend/src/pages/api/user.ts` corresponds to `/api/user`).
 This is where all error handling should occur.
 Here is a sample API wrapper to get user information:

 ```typescript
 export default APIWrapper({